Fraud ring bribed Amazon employees for better online sales, feds allege

 Consultants paid Amazon employees for intelligence on competitors’ revenue, customers, advertising campaigns and supplies, as well as to suspend competitors’ accounts and flood their product listings with false and negative reviews, the indictment alleged.

-In some instances, the consultants launched “self-styled ‘takedowns'” against competitors, replacing product listings with “lewd and offensive” content “designed to drive away consumers and intimidate the victims,” according to the indictment.
+In some instances, the consultants launched “self-styled ‘takedowns’ ” against competitors, replacing product listings with “lewd and offensive” content “designed to drive away consumers and intimidate the victims,” according to the indictment.

 One such image, included in the indictment, was of a smiley face raising a middle finger.
 Another was of a Guy Fawkes mask.

-The consultants also bribed Amazon employees to steal information on the company’s propriety review-ranking algorithm, enabling clients to order reviews tailor-made to vault over competitors in search results, according to the indictment.
-Tactics included “aging” fake user accounts “though a pattern of fictitious product purchases of an extended duration of time,” tricking the algorithm into believing that “fraudulent product reviews had been posted by bona fide purchasers.”
+The consultants also bribed Amazon employees to steal information on the company’s proprietary review-ranking algorithm, enabling clients to order reviews tailor-made to vault over competitors in search results, according to the indictment.
+Tactics included “aging” fake user accounts “through a pattern of fictitious product purchases of an extended duration of time,” tricking the algorithm into believing that “fraudulent product reviews had been posted by bona fide purchasers.”

 Bribes also secured additional storage space in Amazon warehouses.